anvaka/snap.topology/README.md

 # snap.topology

-A visualization of internet topology graph from traceroutes
+This repostiroy implements data for the visualization of internet topology graph.
+The original data set is downloaded from [Stanford's SNAP](http://snap.stanford.edu/data/as-skitter.html).